w3c/webrtc-encoded-transform/explainer.md

 * How to integrate error signalling and recovery, given that most of the time, breaking the pipeline is not an appropriate action.

+These things may be solved by use of non-data "frames" (in the forward direction), by reverse streams of non-data "frames" (in the reverse direction), or by defining new interfaces based on events, promises or callbacks.

+Experimentation with the prototype API seems to show that performance is adequate for real-time processing; the streaming part is not contributing very much to slowing down the pipelines.

+## Alternatives to Streams ##
 The alternatives involve callback-based or event-based interfaces; those would require developing new interfaces that allow the relevant WebRTC objects to be visible in the worker context in order to do processing off the main thread.
-This is complex.

-Experimentation with the prototype API seems to show that performance is adequate for real-time processing; the streaming part is not contributing very much to slowing down the pipelines.
+This would seem to be a significantly bigger specification and implementation effort.